How To Deep Clean Your Washing Machine

 In the bucket, combine 2 quarts of hot water and 1 cup of white vinegar.
 Dip a cloth into this mixture and wipe the gasket and grooves, saturating them well.
 Let this mixture sit in place for several minutes while you proceed with the next step.
 Never use undiluted vinegar or bleach on the gasket in your machine’s door or you may damage the rubber seal.

-Step 3.
-Clean the Dispensers
+Step 3: Clean the dispensers.

 Remove the soap and fabric softener dispensers and wash them in a sink with hot water.
 Use the scrub brush to loosen any soap scum.
 Rinse the dispensers well and let them air dry.
 Dip a clean cloth into the vinegar water and wipe the area where the soap and fabric softener dispensers usually go.
 Put the dispenser containers back once they’re dry.